 The UK has temperamental weather made up of rain, rain and more rain.
 Just ask the locals.
-So, when you’re packing for the Hadrian’s Wall Path, it’s important that pay particular attention to two things:
+So, when you’re packing for the Hadrian’s Wall Path make sure to check the forecast ahead of your visit.

 How to pack a rucksack